simesy/satis/docs/MAINTENANCE.md

 2. *ONLY FOR STABLE* update the package versions for the `govcms/*` versions to the latest versions.

-3. Run `ahoy build-stable` to update /app.
+3. Run `ahoy build stable` to update /app.

-4. Run `ahoy verify-stable` - it will likely fail.
+4. Run `ahoy verify stable` - it will likely fail.

-5. Run `ahoy debug-stable` - follow instructions.
+5. Run `ahoy debug stable` - follow instructions.

-6. Re-run `ahoy build-stable` and `ahoy verify-stable` (ie. repeat the above steps as needed).
+6. Re-run `ahoy build stable` and `ahoy verify stable` (ie. repeat the above steps as needed).

 ## Steps to update WHITELIST

 This is a hassle free one because it doesn't calculate dependencies.
 Run `ahoy build-whitelist`.

+## Additional troubleshooting steps

+To quickly see if there are any duplicates in your package.json files, `ahoy check-dupes { stable|master|develop }`.

 ## Push